Adaptive Computation of Elliptic Eigenvalue Topology Optimization with a Phase-Field Approach: Numerical example

-where $\tau>0$ is a suitable time step, $(\cdot,\cdot)$ denotes the $L^{2}$ inner product, $m=0,1,\ldots, M-1$, with $M=[T/\tau]$, $\phi^{[0]}_0=\phi_0$ and
+where $\tau>0$ is a suitable time step, $(\cdot,\cdot)$ denotes the $L^{2}$ inner product, $m=0,1,\ldots, M-1$ with $M=[T/\tau]$, $\phi^{[0]}_0=\phi_0$ and

-In our numerical experiments, the above semi-implicit scheme proceeds in finite $M$ (specified in Table \ref{tab:hyper} below for each example) steps for each fixed $n$ with a conforming linear finite element method over each fixed mesh generated by Algorithm \ref{alg_afem_eigenvalue} utilized in spacial discretization.
-Noting that the box condition $[0,1]$ might fail for $\phi^{[M]}_n$ in numerical computation, we resort to a projection step and set $\phi_{n+1}^{[0]} = \phi_{n+1} = \phi_{n}^{[M]}$ after $M$ steps of \eqref{PhaseFieldEquation3}.
+In the numerical experiments, the above semi-implicit scheme is run $M$ (specified in Table \ref{tab:hyper} below for each example) times for each fixed $n$, with a conforming linear finite element method over each fixed mesh generated by Algorithm \ref{alg_afem_eigenvalue} utilized in spatial discretization.
+Noting that the box condition $[0,1]$ might not be satisfied by $\phi^{[M]}_n$ in numerical computations, we resort to a projection step and set $\phi_{n+1}^{[0]} = \phi_{n+1} = \phi_{n}^{[M]}$ after $M$ steps of \eqref{PhaseFieldEquation3}.
 The Lagrange multiplier $\mu$ is updated by

-The value of $\mu$ increases (resp. decreases) as the current structure volume is larger (resp. smaller) than the target volume.
+The value of $\mu$ increases (resp. decreases) as the current volume is greater (resp. less) than the target volume.
 During iterations, the penalty parameter is updated by $\beta_{n+1}=\xi \beta_{n}$ with $0<\xi<1$.
 Finally, we choose with $\zeta>0$ to be specified in each example.
-Now we summarize the above whole process on a fixed mesh in Algorithm \ref{Alga}, which specifically implements \textsf{SOLVE} of Algorithm \ref{alg_afem_eigenvalue}.
+We summarize the whole process on a fixed mesh in Algorithm \ref{Alga}, which specifically implements \textsf{SOLVE} of Algorithm \ref{alg_afem_eigenvalue}.